vladikoff/chromeos-apk/README.md

 ## Note

 **This is a proof of concept.
-You can run up to 4 Android applications right now.
+You can run up to 4 Android applications right now with the regular runtime.
  By default the `chromeos-apk` tool replaces the Vine app.
-Read [the multiple apps manual](multiple-apps.md) to load more than one application at a time.**
+Read [the multiple apps manual](multiple-apps.md) to load more than one application at a time.
+To load unlimited number of apps read the [ARChon runtime guide](archon.md) **

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,